srcansiz/apriori-pyspark/Readme.md

 This module is developed to run apriori algorithm on RDD based pyspark.

 ### Data Set
-Until feature update, data should be presented with its path as txt file.
+Until feature update, data should be presented with comma separated txt file.
+It should be indicated in a constructor with its path.
 Every line should include raw item sets.
 Please see test-data.csv as an example.

 ### Creating Apriori Model

 To create model, please first import SparkContext and Apriori class which is created in the file papriori.py.
-Minimum support value should more than 2.
-If min support value is set as ``auto`` `minSupport="auto""` algorithm will select min support value from the supports values in the first apriori table which includes single item's support values.
+Minimum support value should be more than 2.
+If min support value is set as ``auto`` `minSupport="auto""` algorithm will select min support value from the supports values in the first apriori table which includes single item sets.

 ````buildoutcfg
 from pyspark import SparkContext